HEALTH & SAFETY

 Sexual assault and intimate partner violence will not be excused or tolerated.
 Existing criminal, civil and disciplinary actions will be enforced.
 Northwestern Connecticut Community College has adopted measures to educate the campus community and protocols to assist victims.
 Special emphasis is placed on the needs, rights and privacy of the victim and due process for offenders.
 NCCC adheres to federal, state and local requirements for interventions, crime reporting and privacy provisions related to sexual assault.

 It is our sincere hope that no one within the NCCC campus community will become a victim of sexual assault or intimate partner violence.
 However, if it does occur, Northwestern Connecticut Community College has created a Sexual Assault Resource Team – Northwestern SART – to meet victim needs.
 Northwestern SART is designed to meet the standards outlined in Connecticut Public Act 14-11 (May 8, 2014).
-The team is trained to provide victim-centered, empathic service and referral for comprehensive care.
+The team is trained to provide victim-centered, empathetic service and referral for comprehensive care.
 The team works in partnership with the Susan B. Anthony Project to extend services 24-hours a day, seven days a week throughout the year.

 On Campus – Northwestern SART